-Automate device enrolment
+Automate device enrollment

 Apple Business Manager and Apple School Manager provide a fast, streamlined way to deploy hospital-owned iOS and iPadOS devices that were purchased directly from Apple or from participating Apple Authorized Resellers or carriers.
-These programs allow Automated Device Enrolment to enrol devices into your organization's MDM solution without the need for IT to physically touch them.
-Automated Device Enrolment enables supervision-a higher level of management-and ensures that MDM enrolment is mandatory.
+These programs allow Automated Device Enrollment to enroll devices into your organization's MDM solution without needing IT to physically touch them.
+Automated Device Enrollment enables supervision - a higher level of management - and ensures that MDM enrollment is mandatory.

 Devices that were purchased elsewhere can be manually enrolled in Apple Business Manager or Apple School Manager using Apple Configurator.
-Once a device is enrolled in one of the programs, the organization has a 30-day provisional period to remove it from enrolment, supervision and MDM.
+Once a device is enrolled in one of the programs, the organization has a 30-day provisional period to remove it from enrollment, supervision, and MDM.